-(sollecture is subject to change based on the histractor's perception of the needs of the class) WEEK Material Covered 1 Introductions: Learn about the course, your instructor, and the other students.
+(schedule is subject to change based on the instructor's perception of the needs of the class) WEEK Material Covered 1 Introductions: Learn about the course, your instructor, and the other students.
 Review structure of the sentences and paragraphs.
-Review verb tenses.
 Introduce The Technical Style .
-Introduction to definitions.
-2 Definitions: Learn how to write and present formal definitions using adjective clauses.
+2 Paragraphs continued Definitions: Learn how to write and present formal definitions using adjective clauses.
 Review nouns and adjectives.
 Review subject and verb agreement.
 Introduce how to do oral presentations.
-Introduce descriptions.
-Reading: Defining.
 3 Descriptions: Learn how to describe a mechanism.
-Review adverbs and prepositions.
 Review punctuation.
-Review articles.
-First oral presentations on a description.
-Reading: Describing.
-4 Letters: Introduction to block format.
-Writing a letter of interest.
-Looking at resumes and cover letters.
-Review punctuation.
-Review articles.
-Review capitalization.
-Reading: Diagnostic Techniques.
-5 MIDTERM: Bring your dictionary.
-(2 hours) 6 Summaries: Learn about paragraphs, main ideas, and relevant details.
-Write paragraphs and a summary of a technical article or videos.
-Reading: Industry Canada 7 Memos: Learn how to write memos.
+Review articles, word forms 4 Descriptions and oral presentations , review verb tenses 5 MIDTERM: Bring your dictionary.
+(2.5 hours) 6 Summaries: Write paragraphs and a summary of a technical article 7 letter: Learn how to write a letter of interest.
 Learn about gerunds, infinitives.
-Introduce parallelism.
-Reading: Workplace Ecology Section 1 8 More on memos, Processes: Explaining how to do something.
-Presentations: Learn more about how to organize a formal presentation .
-Reading: Workplace Ecology Section 2 Adverbial clauses 9 Reviewing paragraphs Writing practice, sentence combining 10 Presentations and writing practice, sentence combining Reading: Communications of the Future.
-11 Review: Review everything you covered in the course Final Exam: 3 hours (bring your dictionary)
+Introduce parallelism, writing lists 8 Explaining how to do something or teach somebody how to do something Presentations: Learn more about how to organize a formal presentation .
+Passive/active voice 9 Writing feedback and self-evaluations Writing practice, sentence combining Pronoun problems 10 Presentations and writing practice, sentence combining Modifier problems 11 Review: Review everything you covered in the course Final Exam: 3 hours (bring your dictionary)